JuanCaicedo/oboejs-talk/talk.md

 Therefore Oboe can give you benefits when applied to any REST end point.

+# In the shell
+I find myself using oboe a lot in the shell.
+In the shell you have to pipe data from one program into another, which means that the data flows out of one program as a standardout sream and into another as a standardin stream.
+Node is great at working with these as it can access them directly.
+You can run one command and then pipe it into a node script.
+Normally you would then have to wait for that stream to finish, parse the result, and then select and use the data you want.

+With oboe, you can instead change this around, and use exactly the data you need, without having to call JSON.parse and without having to wait until the end.

 # Demo

 Now everyone likes to see things in action, so I've but together a demo so we can see it.

 I came up with this idea seeing a talk by Jenn Schiffer at JSConf in Colombia.
 She has this application called make8bitart, which you can use to draw 8 bit art.
 Of course, no programming presentation is complete unless it has something having to do with cats, so I used make 8 bit art to make this.

 That in itself is cool, but what's even cooler is that then you can export those images to a JSON format.
 So I can get that picture of a cat into a file.
 I'm going to dig in and show you a bit of what it looks like.
 If you've never seen jq before, it's a command line utility for working with JSON, it's way nice.
 Here I'm filtering what I show you, because the file wasn't quite big enough.
 I wanted a much fatter file, so I went through and added 30 useless properties to every object in the pixels array.